kbauer/chromeext-silence-of-the-tabs/README.md

 inactive tabs, saving memory, CPU cycles and stopping ads and videos from making noise.

+## Deprecation notice

+Since I originally wrote this extension, several changes have happened, that make it obsolete:

+  1. Chrome has gained some features, that make this extension redundant, as it now limits resource usage of background tabs.

+  2. Redirecting to `data:...`-URIs has been disabled for a while for code executed in the webpage context, but somewhere along the line it was also disabled for the `chrome.tabs` API, which this extension depends on.

 ## Comparison to other software

 Alternatives include